sled-group/Transparent-Coherent-PMD/README.md

 In a Slurm script, ensure you prepend commands with `poetry run` to activate the virtual environment.

+## Preparing Ego4D-PMD Data

+TODO: add explanation for generating ego4d data.
+Also add a note that CaptainCook4D support is available but not maintained, since we didn't use it in the final paper

 ## Running Experiments

 ### Configuration

 Make a copy of `sample_config.yml` and name it `config.yml`.
-Configure the arguments in `config.yml` as needed (especially the cache directories).
+Configure the arguments in `config.yml` as needed (especially the Hugging Face token `hf_token` and cache directories).
 If you ever need multiple config files in the same environment (e.g., to run multiple experiments with different settings at the same time), you can set the environment variable `TRAVEl_config_path` to an appropriate specialized `config_xxx.yml` file before running a script.
-Keep the random seed as 222 to replicate results presented in Shane's dissertation.
+Keep the random seed as 222 to replicate results presented in the paper.

+TODO: need to overhaul all remaining commands

 ### Iterative VQA